 Making these types of beers presents a particular challenge for the brewer—keeping alcohol down and flavor high requires skill.
 A notable example from our brewery would be Tiny House.
 At 3.4% ABV, it’s a small beer (85 calories per 12 oz. serving).
 By dry hopping solely with Amarillo and fermenting with our house yeast, we’re able to bring out some nice melon and grapefruit aromas to complement its subtle malt profile.
 Another example we’d mention is River Trip (we call it a “Belgian-style Session Ale).
 We brew River Trip with coriander to add citrus and floral notes to its hop profile.
 Spices are a good way to add flavor without adding more substance.
 That beer comes in at 4.8% ABV, and with 128 calories per 12 oz. portion.

-If you’re ever in Portland, Maine, we’d invite you to stop by for a tour or tasting.
-We’d love to show you around!
+If you’re ever in Maine, we’d invite you to stop by!